 Pete’s Camp is a community, RV park, restaurant and bar, right next door to El Dorado Ranch.
 There is a close relationship between the camp and the ranch.

 You can park your RV right on the beach, and make use of the limited facilities.
 Right on the beach are clean toilets.
 Up at the restaurant, you can pay for a shower.
-We did not see any hookups, but they are building and developing, so this may change.
+They have recently installed hookups for RV camping, also right on the beach.

 We heard nothing but praise for the management of Pete’s Camp.
 Also, the bar at Pete’s Camp is world-class, with an ocean view to die for.
 It was hands-down our favorite local pub.